netxms/netxms-doc/admin/appendix.rst

                   Default value is 1.
   * - -E file
     - Take screenshot.
 First parameter is file name, second (optional) is session name.
+  * - -f
+    - Do not try lists and tables if requested metric does not exist.
+  * - -F
+    - Get information about given file set.
+Each parameter is separate file name.
   * - -h
     - Display help and exit.
   * - -i seconds